EIG-Research/Retirement-Analysis-Urban-Rural/README.md

-<h1>INCERT POST TITLE HERE</h1>
+<h1>INSERT POST TITLE HERE</h1>

 This respository includes the data and necessary code to support EIG's analysis of retirement descriptives.
-You can find the analysis on our website [here](INCERT LINK).
+You can find the analysis on our website [here](INSERT LINK).

 All links are current at the time of publication.
 Contact Sarah Eckhardt with any questions at sarah@eig.org.